symfony/symfony-docs/book/part02.rst

 The HttpFoundation Component
 ============================

-Before we dive into the code refactoring, I first want to step back and take a look at why you would like to use a framework instead of keeping your plain-old PHP applications as is.
+Before diving into the framework creation process, I first want to step back and take a look at why you would like to use a framework instead of keeping your plain-old PHP applications as is.
 Why using a framework is actually a good idea, even for the simplest snippet of code and why creating your framework on top of the Symfony2 components is better than creating a framework from scratch.

 .. note::